devninjaz/.github/profile/README.md

 # Performance + projects:

 - projects will be chosen on Sunday and cards will be created and shared on Monday.

+# N.B:
+failing to abid these rules results to removal from the organisation.